microsoft/azure-iot-edge-vsts-extension/README.md

 ## Data/Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
+If you don’t wish to send usage data to Microsoft, you can change your telemetry settings by setting variable `DISABLE_TELEMETRY` to `true`.

 ## Contact Information
 We fully welcome your feedback or suggestion for the extension, you can send Email to `Azure IoT Edge Tooling team` vsciet@microsoft.com